-An applicant participating in an Extended Evaluation will have the option to have its application reviewed by the same evaluation panelists who performed the review during the Initial Evaluation period, or to have a different set of panelists perform the review during Extended Evaluation.
+An applicant participating in an Extended Evaluation on the Technical / Operational or Financial reviews will have the option to have its application reviewed by the same evaluation panelists who performed the review during the Initial Evaluation period, or to have a different set of panelists perform the review during Extended Evaluation.

 The Extended Evaluation allows an additional exchange of information between the evaluators and the applicant to further clarify information contained in the application.
 This supplemental information will become part of the application record.
 Such communications will include a deadline for the applicant to respond.
 ICANN will notify applicants at the end of the Extended Evaluation period as to whether they have passed.
-If an applicant passes Extended Evaluation, its application continues to the next stage in the process.
-If an applicant does not pass Extended Evaluation, the application will proceed no further.
+If an application passes Extended Evaluation, it continues to the next stage in the process.
+If an application does not pass Extended Evaluation, it will proceed no further.
 No further reviews are available.